Skip to main content

 Mechanism of Action

-IGF-1 LR3 activates the IGF-1 receptor to drive PI3K/Akt/mTOR signaling (protein synthesis, anti-apoptosis, glucose uptake) and MAPK/ERK signaling (cell proliferation, satellite cell activation).
-Its over 1,000-fold reduction in IGFBP binding removes the natural regulatory brake on IGF-1 activity, producing approximately 3-fold greater potency and 20 to 30 hour bioavailability versus minutes for native IGF-1.
+IGF-1 LR3 activates the IGF-1 receptor to drive PI3K/Akt/mTOR signaling (protein synthesis, anti-apoptosis, glucose uptake) and Ras/MAPK/ERK signaling (proliferation, satellite cell activity).
+Its sharply reduced IGFBP binding keeps more of the peptide free and active far longer than native IGF-1, removing much of the natural regulatory brake on IGF-1R signaling.

 IGF-1 LR3IGF-1R ActivationTyrosine kinase autophosphorylationPI3K / Akt / mTORProtein synthesis & survivalMAPK / ERKProliferation & differentiationProtein Synthesisp70S6K & 4E-BP1ribosomal activationAnti-CatabolismFOXO inhibition suppressesMuRF1 & atrogin-1Cell ProliferationSatellite cell activation& GLUT4 translocationUnregulated IGF-1R Signaling via IGFBP Bypass